 Note: All music ensemble credits are transferable and can be used as elective credits up to 12 credits.
 Most music programs require 12 ensemble credits.

 MUP105 Jazz Band

-1 credit (2 lec-lab hrs/wk)

 The sounds of the "Big Band" era.
-This group

-performs regularly both locally and throughout the
+This group performs regularly both locally and throughout the state.

-state.
 Students may be asked to audition.

 MUP114 Stage Band